 Now, if you want to be a skilled artist, the amount of time you put in does matter.
 But real is not synonymous with skilled.

 3. You fall anywhere between having no skills, and being an expert at what you do.

 Skill level honestly doesn’t matter when determining if you are a real artist or not.
 Critics will disagree with me.
-Some might say you have to create skilled work in order to be an artist—but I say your skills only come into the equation when you want to be a financially successful or accomplished artist.
+Some might say you have to create skilled work in order to be an artist, but I say your skills only come into the equation when you want to be a financially successful, accomplished, professional artist.

 Titles often don’t determine if you are good at something.
 So being an artist does not necessitate that you create skilled work.
-Hence my general distrust of medical professionals and people who prepare my food.
+Hence my general distrust of anyone with a title in any industry.
 A phlebotimist that can’t find your vein during a blood draw and wiggles the needle around until you want to pass out is still a phlebtomist.
 Just not a very skilled one… *true story*

-If you do the work, but feel like you still don’t belong in the art world or deny yourself the title of Artist, then you my friend may be suffering from Impostor Syndrome.
+If you make artwork, but feel like you still don’t belong in the art world or deny yourself the title of Artist, then you my friend may be suffering from Impostor Syndrome.
 Like me!
 I still feel like I have to prove to myself that I am an artist.

 It’s the sad truth of the internet, but there is a veritable cornucopia of trolls roaming around.
 If you are excited about something and put it out there, chances are pretty good that someone will come along and try to take that away from you.

 Because you actually suck as an artist?
 No.